Searching and filtering events

 |

-They can also be exported to a new file.
+They can also be exported to a new file or deleted.

 Search Builder